|

 Transaction Lock

-Generally due to table or application set up
+Generally due to table or application set up issues

 This

+indicates contention for row-level lock.
 This wait occurs when a transaction tries to update or delete rows that are currently locked by another transaction.

 This